Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature layer rendering mode (map)/README.md

 # Feature layer rendering mode (map)

-This sample demonstrates how to use load settings to set preferred rendering mode for feature layers, specifically static or dynamic rendering modes.
+This sample demonstrates how to set the rendering mode for feature layers.
+There are two rendering modes, static and dynamic.

 ## How to use the sample